ezjim/pokedex-router/README.md

-# rick-morty-0204
-rick and morty app
+# pokedex remake with router, switch